This article gives you an insight on everything you need to know about pursuing a career in Life Science and Geography.

 5. BIOMEDICAL SCIENCE

 Biomedical scientists examine medical samples otherwise known as specimens.
-Examples are, blood, urine, semen, etc. With their roles, they help doctors to diagnose and treat diseases.
+Examples are, body related samples, etc. With their roles, they help doctors to diagnose and treat diseases.
 They use their knowledge and test results to advise and support doctors and other medics.
 Biomedic scientists are required to have an in-depth knowledge of areas such as pathology, anatomy and physiology, toxicology, etc

 Epidemiologists examine the causes of diseases and public health problems.
 Epidemiologists can help many people at once by finding the source of a disease, identifying how it spreads, and developing data-driven public health measures to control it.